Canopy shares plunge as pot producer posts another loss | Business

 Canopy shares plunge as pot producer posts another loss

-The cannabis producer also took a hit of C$1.73 billion ($1.34 billion) in the quarter due to asset impairment charges and restructuring costs, forcing it to post a net loss from year-ago profit.
-Canopy Growth, which operates primarily in Canada that accounts for roughly 50% of its sales, said revenue fell 19% to C$110 million in the quarter ended June.
+Canopy earlier this year extended its time frame to achieve profitability as fewer-than-expected retail stores and cheaper black market rates crimp sales at legal recreational companies.
+The company, which had first aimed to turn profitable by the second half of 2022, now expects to report core earnings only in fiscal 2024, excluding certain investments.

-Canopy Growth Corp posted another core loss on Thursday, denting investor hopes that the cannabis producer would turn profitable anytime soon, sending its U.S.-listed shares down 10%.
+Canopy Growth Corp posted another core loss on Friday, denting investor hopes that the cannabis producer would turn profitable anytime soon, sending its shares down 8%.
+The company's quarterly gross margin was impacted by a decline in production, lower prices in the Canadian recreational business, a shift in business mix and a fall in government payroll subsidies related to a COVID-19 relief program.

-The company, which had first aimed to turn profitable by the second half of 2022, now expects to turn in positive earnings before interest, taxes, depreciation, and amortization in fiscal 2024, excluding certain investments.
+The company, which had first aimed to turn profitable by the second half of 2022, now expects to report core earnings only in fiscal 2024, excluding certain investments.
 Analysts estimate it will be delayed by another year.
-The cannabis producer also took a hit of C$1.73 billion ($1.34 billion) in the quarter due to asset impairment charges and restructuring costs, forcing it to post a net loss from year-ago profit.
+The cannabis producer also took a hit of C$1.73 billion in the quarter due to asset impairment charges and restructuring costs, forcing it to post a net loss from year-ago profit.

-Canopy Growth, which operates primarily in Canada that accounts for roughly 50% of its sales, said revenue fell 19% to C$110 million in the quarter ended June.
-The company posted an adjusted core loss of C$74.8 million in the first quarter ended June 30, compared with a loss of C $63.6 million a year earlier.
+It posted an adjusted core loss of C$74.8 million in the first quarter ended June 30, compared with a loss of C$63.6 million a year earlier. ($1 = 1.2919 Canadian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)